 Dr Alexander De Foe conducts research into global states of consciousness and the perceptual binding problem.
 On this website you will find Alex's personal blog as well as consultation and research details based on his main areas of interest.

-This website is split into a number of sections: On the Consultation page you will find information about current inner work services that I offer as well as research into health-based technologies.
-On the Courses page, you can register to take training or short professional development courses with myself or one of my associates.
-On the Students page you'll find details about research opportunities in my areas of interest.
-Finally, please refer to the Publications and Portfolio pages for more background about my work, as well as my personal blog.
+This website is split into a number of sections: On the Consultation page you will find information about current consultative and counselling-based services that I provide.
+On the Courses page, you can register to enrol in training or short professional development courses with myself or with one of my associates.
+On the Students page you'll find details about postgraduate research opportunities in my areas of interest.
+Finally, you can refer to the Publications and Portfolio pages for more background about my work, as well as posts on my personal blog.

 In 2009 I took an interest in experiential research into the mind-body problem.
-I ran an informal questionnaire into out-of-body experiences (OBEs) which illustrated the rich phenomenal nature of these accounts and their implications from a psychological and philosophical perspective.
+I ran an informal questionnaire into out-of-body experiences (OBEs) which helped me to illustrate the rich qualitative nature of these accounts and their implications from both a psychological and philosophical perspective.

-From 2011-2016 I completed my formal research training at Monash University on the perceptual basis of OBEs and the sense of embodiment.
-From 2016-2019 I completed a postdoctoral fellowship at RMIT University examining the implementation of modern technologies such as virtual reality (VR) and augmented reality (AR) to explore perceptual states and global states of consciousness in OBEs and other related phenomena.
+From 2011-2016 I completed my formal research training at Monash University on the perceptual basis of OBEs and the holistic sense of embodiment.
+From 2016-2019 I completed a clinical fellowship at RMIT University examining the implementation of modern technologies such as virtual reality (VR) and augmented reality (AR) to explore perceptual states and global states of consciousness in OBEs and other related phenomena.
 As of 2019 onwards, I am working on a number of projects which examine the threshold of perceptual precedence and visual processing of integrated information.